mosamadeeb/ai2_msgpack/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         path to output directory (defaults to same directory as the input).
 If multiple input folders are given, this will be ignored for them.
   -u, --unpack          Unpack non-json files into json, and ignore json files.
   -r, --repack          Repack json files into MessagePack, and ignore non-json files.
   -c, --use-schema      Write a schema along with unpacked files, and use an existing schema when repacking.
+  -d, --save-data       Decrypt/encrypt save data files before unpacking/repacking.
+Enabling this means that all input
+                        files are save data files.
+This also enables "--use-schema."
   -a, --overwrite-all   Overwrite existing files without prompting.
   -s, --silent          Remove all prompts during execution.
 Enabling this will enable "--overwrite-all".